pipchell/BirthdayOnline/README.md

-# To create your own cards, go to the public template repo:
+# To create your own cards, go to the [public template repo](https://github.com/pipchell/BirthdayOnlinePublic).